hashicorp/vault/website/source/docs/secrets/transit/index.html.md

 <dl class="api">
   <dt>Description</dt>
   <dd>
-    Returns the named encryption key.
+    Returns the named key.
 The `keys` object shows the value of the key for each version.
 If `version` is specified, the specific version will be returned.
+If `latest` is provided as the version, the current key will be provided.
 Depending on the type of key, different information may be returned.
-The key must be exportable to support this operation.
+The key must be exportable to support this operation and the version must still be valid.
   </dd>

   <dt>Method</dt>